JacksonHagood/CPP_Basics/15_Classes/classes.md

 ## Classes

-The single most important addition C++ adds to the C programming language is **classes**, the main method of object-oriented programming.
+Perhaps the most important addition C++ adds to the C programming language is **classes**, the main method of object-oriented programming.
 Classes are containers for the programmer to consolidate data in the same place as operations on that data.
 These **objects** are useful as they allow the programmer to make instances that call these operations, reducing the complexity of many programs.
 An example class for addresses is given below.

 ```C++
 class Address {